MicrosoftDocs/Viva/Viva/glint/setup/questions-setup.md

 # Questions setup in Program Summary

 The Questions page allows you to add or modify the items included in a survey.
-If you've selected a default template, Viva Glint recommended survey items are prepopulated.
+If you've selected a Viva Glint template, survey items are prepopulated.
 Refer to the [Learn about Viva Glint program design](/../../[training/modules/viva-glint-learn-about-viva-glint-program-design/) to learn to add or modify survey items.

 :::image type="content" source="../../media/glint/setup/program-summary-questions.png" alt-text="Screenshot of where to access Questions setup from Program Summary.":::